Give back to nature

 You'll come across lots of edible wild plants in season in August.
 Here are six of the easiest to recognise, with tips on where to find them and how to use them.

-Enjoy exploring wild food, but please follow our sustainable foraging guidelines.
+Enjoy exploring wild food, but please follow our sustainable foraging guidelines, including only picking from plentiful sources and only foraging what you can identify with certainty.

 Blackberrying is probably the one traditional foraging activity that’s still widely enjoyed today.
 Picking blackberries, the fruit of bramble, is a pastime that’s deeply embedded in our history and folklore and it goes back thousands of years.